-This is the last meatball recipe you’ll ever need.
+This is the best meatball recipe in the world.
 These perfect meatballs in red sauce are the absolute best you’ll ever have.
 Your family will want them again and again, and your friends will beg you for the recipe!

 Spaghetti and meatballs were a childhood comfort food, but it’s a meal that until recently I rarely made or ordered.
 I loved it as a kid, and it was the only thing I’d go for at an Italian restaurant.
 But as the years rolled on, the fond memories of my mom’s spaghetti and meatballs (she used to make them from scratch back in those days) were replaced by traumatic memories of institutionalized clods of meat product in a watery red juice that were unceremoniously plopped atop a tangled nest of flaccid, oily spaghetti served by indifferent cafeteria workers in drab gray dresses and hair nets.

 Grades changed.
 Schools changed.
 States changed.
 Girls got pretty, and boys got hairy.